AndImGone/funnyarch/README.md

 This is the primary WM that the git repository will run.
 All files will work best under it.

-For Berry keybinds, check the ~/.config/berry/sxhkdrc file
+For Berry keybinds, check the ~/.config/berry/sxhkdrc file.
 ![berryss](https://i.imgur.com/OsFUsUo.png)

 ## bspwm